 Quantify and qualify what you can offer

 Finally, contact your list of potential charities to asses their volunteer needs and determine if your skills match those needs.
-With three in five charities having a paid volunteer coordinator, don't be surprised if you are asked to stop in for an interview.
+With many charities having paid volunteer coordinators, don't be surprised if you are asked to stop in for an interview.
 You may even be required to undergo extensive training once you are accepted into their program.
 Thus it is a good idea to conduct a self-assessment to ascertain your personal goals before you run off to meet with the charity.
 Be sure you can answer the following questions:

 Make a commitment